 Donorbox has a host of added features that give you complete control over how your donation form works for you, including a fundraising thermometer to share your progress and encourage more support.

-In short, our platform and all of our features are geared towards non-profits.
-And while PayPal is an excellent payment processor, the choice of who to use for fundraising purposes is clear.
+In short, our platform and all of our features are geared toward non-profits.
+And while PayPal is an excellent payment processor, choosing who to use for fundraising purposes is clear.